ingwarsw/arquillian-suite-extension/README.md

 ## Continuous integration

 Travis CI builds the plugin with Oracle and Open JDK 7.
-All successfully built snapshots are deployed to Sonatype OSS repository.
 Jacoco is used to gather coverage metrics and the report is submitted to Coveralls.

 ## License